justeattakeaway/AwsWatchman/SupportedServices.md

 - `Kinesis`
 - `Elb`
 - `StepFunction`
+- `DynamoDb` (in-progress migration from the existing non-cloudformation mechanism, limited functionality - indexes are not yet monitored.)
 - `VpcSubnet` (this is a custom service using JUST EAT custom metrics)

 ## Alarm names and default thresholds